scroll-tech/scroll-contract-deploy-demo/README.md

 # Scroll Contract Deployment Demo

-This project demonstrates how to use hardhat or foundry to deploy a contract in Scroll's rollup network.
+This project demonstrates how to use hardhat, foundry or brownie to deploy a contract in Scroll's rollup network.
 This project contains a simple contract that will lock a certain amount of Ether in the deployed contract for a specified amount of time.

 ## Prerequisites